CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 ### Code

-The following code snippet can be used  (note it's incomplete)
+* The following code snippet can be used  (note it's partially incomplete - you can complete yourself)

 ```